Was this the easiest World Book Day ever?

 What made me really happy was that when I picked T up at the end of the day he told me that lots of the children in his class had been really impressed with his cycling outfit and been keen to look at his book.
 If every child who goes dressed as Flying Fergus inspires a class mate to get on a bike and discover how fabulous cycling is, then it’s been a really good day.

-Here’s a selection of the best of the rest I found on Twitter, which I’m hoping give you some inspiration for the easiest World Book Day costume for 2018.
+Here’s a selection of the best of the rest I found on Twitter, which I’m hoping give you some inspiration for the easiest World Book Day costume this year.

 If your son or daughter went to school on World Book Day dressed as character from the Flying Fergus books, or any other cycling themed book, then do let us know via Facebook or Instagram.